JLFlorido/Guiding-Info/src/burgers/readme.md

 adaptive_v_\*.py - These use the original initial condition, but vary the value of v in the PDE.

-### Use FDM to obtain a ground truth solution to compare against with PINNs.
+### Use FDM to obtain a ground truth solution to compare against with PINNs:

 fdm_main_v01.py - v=0.01

 fdm_main_v001.py - v=0.001

-The two provided use a viscosity of 0.01, or 0.001, but this can be easily changed.
-Note the value used in the PINNs examples is v=0.01/pi.
+(Note: The two provided use a viscosity of 0.01, or 0.001, but this can be easily changed.
+Note the value used in the PINNs examples is v=0.01/pi.)

+### \npz - This contains ground truth solution files